 - It’s a time to offer thankfulness for God’s provision.

-- It’s a time to offer stories – or the testimony – of God’s faithfulness through the generations.
+- It’s a time to hear stories about God’s faithfulness across generations.

-I am grateful to my parents for continuing the tradition of family dinner.
+I’m grateful to my parents for continuing the tradition of family dinner.
 It has enriched my life, my children’s lives and my parent’s lives, too.
-Thanks Mom and Dad!